2010 Maine gubernatorial election

-The 2010 Maine gubernatorial election took place on November 2, 2010.
-Incumbent Democratic Governor John Baldacci was term-limited and unable to seek re-election.
+The 2010 Maine gubernatorial election took place on November 2, 2010, to elect the governor of Maine.
+Incumbent Democratic governor John Baldacci was term-limited and could not seek re-election to a third consecutive term.
 Primary elections took place on June 8, 2010.
-The candidates who appeared on the November ballot were (in alphabetical order by last name): Eliot Cutler (Independent), Paul LePage (Republican), Libby Mitchell (Democrat), Shawn Moody (Independent), and Kevin Scott (Independent).
+The candidates who appeared on the November ballot were (in alphabetical order by last name): Eliot Cutler (Independent), Paul LePage (Republican), Libby Mitchell (Democratic), Shawn Moody (Independent), and Kevin Scott (Independent).

 With 94% of precincts reporting on the day after the election, the Bangor Daily News declared LePage the winner, carrying 38.1% of the votes.
 Cutler was in second place with 36.7% of the votes (less than 7,500 votes behind LePage), while Mitchell was a distant third with 19%.
 Moody and Scott had 5% and 1%, respectively.
 Two days after the election, with 99% of precincts reporting, LePage's lead over Cutler had widened to more than 10,000 votes.
-This election was the first since 1990 that Republicans won a gubernatorial election in Maine.
+This election was the first since 1990 that Maine elected a Republican governor.